heapsource/mongoose-attachments/README.md

 * TIFF
 * JPEG

-To add a format call the following method before using the plugin in the mongoose schema.
+To add a format call the following method before using the plugin in the mongoose schema:

     attachments.registerDecodingFormat('BMP');